rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

 #define MQTT_PASS "pass"
 ```

-What if I need to develop my code in a continuous integration and continuous deployment environment?
+What if I need to develop my code in continuous integration and continuous deployment environment?

 If you wish to create your code in a Continuous environment, the entire source code must be present, but you don't want to publish your secrets to GitHub.
 So, what should you do?